Esther Swirk Brown: Brown's role

 Swann and Brown went to a school board meeting that was attended by the school board plus four White and six Black non-board members.
 Swann and Brown implored the board to improve the education for Black students in South Park, but the education board voted down their request.
 The day after the meeting Brown received a phone call from B.A.
 Larson, the school board's hired architect.
 Larson advised Brown and her husband, who also attended the school board meeting, to "mind [their] own business" and warned Brown about what happened to a pharmacist in Shawnee who had also supported Black people.
 The pharmacist had to move out of town after all of the town's people stopped going to the store and refused to sell anything to him.
 The day after the phone call from Larson, the school board president invited Brown to a "small meeting" to discuss the Walker School.
 The "small meeting" turned out to be a meeting attended by the school board and 350 White people who were jeering at Brown as she attempted to speak.
 Brown described the crowd as resembling "a bunch of lynchers from the South."
 Brown received violent threats after the meeting including a cross being burned on the Browns' front lawn.
 The town gerrymandered itself into two school districts, one White district and one Black district, to prevent itself from violating the rule barring segregated schools.

 As a result of all of this and with the backing of the Kansas City NAACP, the South Park NAACP sued the school board to require the school board to allow Black students in the new school.
 Displeased with the initial lawyer hired by the South Park NAACP, Brown convinced others to replace the lawyer with Elisha Scott, a civil rights attorney.
-Brown was also able to convince the national NAACP to intervene in the case, believing it unusual for them to intervene on a case so small, Brown remarked "but I was halfway hysterical all the time and wouldn't leave them alone.
+Brown was also able to convince the national NAACP to intervene in the case; believing it unusual for them to intervene on a case so small, Brown remarked "but I was halfway hysterical all the time and wouldn't leave them alone.
 I guess they had to".
-On one occasion, when the Kansas City NAACP sought to divert funds requisitioned for the case by the national organization to other causes, Thurgood Marshall called them and shouted "god damn it give that white lady her money".
+On one occasion, when the Kansas City NAACP sought to divert funds requisitioned for the case by the national organization to other causes, Thurgood Marshall called them and shouted "God damn it, give that white lady the money".